A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes

 \begin{thm}[Burtscher--Garc\'ia-Heveling \cite{BGH2}] Let $(M,g)$ be \emph{spacetime}, i.e., a time oriented Lorentzian manifold.
 The following are equivalent: \begin{enumerate} \item[(b')] There exists a time function $\tau \colon M \to \RR$ such that $M$ equipped with the corresponding null distance $\hat d_\tau$ is a complete metric space. \item[(c')] $(M,g)$ is globally hyperbolic. \end{enumerate} \end{thm}

 Can we view Theorem~\ref{BGHthm} as the Lorentzian analogue or generalization of the metric Hopf--Rinow Theorem~\ref{HRthm}?

 In the present manuscript we show that the answer is yes.
-For a start, the metric Hopf--Rinow Theorem immediately appears to be more special and fragile than Theorem~\ref{BGHthm}.
+At first, the metric Hopf--Rinow Theorem immediately appears to be more special and fragile than Theorem~\ref{BGHthm}.
 This is because the notions (time functions, null distance, global hyperbolicity) relevant for (b') and (c') are \emph{conformal}ly invariant while the Riemannian distance function is only preserved by isometries.
-In Section~\ref{sec:LRequiv} we demonstrate that Theorem~\ref{BGHthm} is indeed the correct extension of the metric Hopf--Rinow Theorem~\ref{HRthm} (b)$\Longleftrightarrow$(c) by proving that both properties are (independently) equivalent to their Lorentzian counterparts when restricting to Lorentzian products.
+In Section~\ref{sec:LRequiv} we demonstrate that Theorem~\ref{BGHthm} is indeed the correct extension of the metric Hopf--Rinow Theorem~\ref{HRthm} (b)$\Longleftrightarrow$(c) by proving that both properties are (independently) equivalent to their Lorentzian counterparts when restricted to Lorentzian products.

 \begin{thm} Let $(\Sigma,\sigma)$ be a Riemannian manifold and $(\Sigma',\sigma')=(\RR\times \Sigma, -dt^2 \oplus \sigma)$ be the corresponding Lorentzian product.
 Then $(\Sigma',\sigma')$ is a stably causal spacetime and the following statements hold: \begin{enumerate} \item $(\Sigma,d_\sigma)$ satisfies the Heine--Borel property if and only if the causal diamonds of $(\Sigma',\sigma')$ are compact, i.e., $(\Sigma',\sigma')$ is globally hyperbolic. \item $(\Sigma,d_\sigma)$ is a complete metric space if and only if $(\Sigma',\hat d_t)$ is a complete metric space with respect to the canonical time function $t(p_0,p_\Sigma) = p_0$. \end{enumerate} \end{thm}